-Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.
+Whether we run road or trail, weekly long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 During long runs, you simulate your race by practicing your well-thought-out nutrition, hydration, and gear strategies.
 This way, you can fine-tune details for the big day.